atlasacademy/fgo-game-data-api/README.md

 - `JP_GAMEDATA`: path to JP gamedata's folder that contains the `master` and `ScriptActionEncrypt` folders.
 - `NA_POSTGRESDSN`: PostgreSQL DSN to a database for NA.
 - `JP_POSTGRESDSN`: PostgreSQL DSN to a database for JP.
+- `REDISDSN`: Redis DSN to a Redis server for caching.

 #### Optional environment variables
 - `ASSET_URL`: defaults to https://assets.atlasacademy.io/GameData/.
 Base URL for the game assets.